roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

+===

- ****** Diary of a Secretary/Slut Ch.
-06 ****** bysex4every1© As I told him how to drive, he told me how he had spent the night on the town, having dinner and drinks with some friends and then going to the movies by himself.
+As I told him how to drive, he told me how he had spent the night on the town, having dinner and drinks with some friends and then going to the movies by himself.
 It wasn't until he was leaving the movie theater that he had thought of me again and sent me the disrespectful text - which had driven me to sexual frenzy.
 As his cock had gotten hard from thinking of me - blindly following his commands like a dumb whore - he had simply decided that he was going to fuck me on all fours in the parking lot, just like that.
 As he was casually relaying all that information to me, his non-steering hand groped my tits, pinched my nipples, cupped my bush and even played with my clit a little bit.
 He had free reign, my body was his to do with whatever he wanted.
 While we were waiting at one of the red lights on our route, he even put his fingers - which had, among other places no doubt, been in my twat - in my mouth.

  He continued to grope and play with my body until we reached our destination, some fifteen minutes later.
 After parking in front of my house, he gently grabbed me by the hair and pushed my head down into his lap.